DrewDalmedo/nix-discordjs-concept/README.md

 To kill the process, press F10.

-You can also run the service as a daemon.
+You can also run the service in the background.
 To do this, run:

 ```
 devenv up -d
 ```

-This will start the process in the background.

 To kill the background process, run: